 What is Brand Recognition?

 Can someone remember your brand even after they have left your website?
 Is your name catchy, short and sweet, and invokes a trustworthy feeling for your customers?

 When coming up with a name for an online business or a website, it is very important to make sure people can remember your website even without Google or the other search engines.
 Make sure that your brand has recognizable words that are easy to spell.

-When we created our brand “Karma Snack” we made sure that it contained words that where easy to remember, rolled off the tongue, and had a catchy feel.
-The one flaw this with example was that the word “karma” was sometimes easily misspelled with as “carma”.
+When we created our brand “Karma Snack” we made sure that it contained words that were easy to remember, rolled off the tongue, and had a catchy feel.
+The one flaw this with example was that the word “karma” was sometimes easily misspelled with as “Carma”.
 To fix this problem we made sure we registered the “c” version of the domain name as well that forwards to the current website.
-Make sure you anticipate for spelling errors that can occur, especially online.
+Make sure you anticipate spelling errors that can occur, especially online.
 With the amount of positive feedback we have received thus far, we are confident that we hit the nail right on the head.
 Have you hit the nail on the head for your brand?